 Fresh basil leaves 2 tablespoon chopped finely

-Red paprika 2 teaspoon or chili flakes 1 tablespoon
+Red paprika 2 teaspoon or chili flakes 1 tbsp

 Salt to taste